mooseyscountrygarden.com » Garden Design« Container Gardening | Gardening Calendars »

 Dog-Path GardenDog-Path Garden...

-New borders in my garden are often self-developing, like the Dog-Path gardens over the water race.
-When the energy level of the gardener-digger drops, the new border is temporarily finished.
-A few weekends later...
+New borders in my garden are often self-developing, like the Dog-Path Garden over the water race.
+When the energy level of the gardener-digger drops, the new garden is temporarily finished.
+A few weekends later, with some spare roses needing a home, digging is happily resumed...

 Garden PotagerGarden Potager...